evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 <figcaption><h4>Xpeng G9 AWD Performance</h4></figcaption></figur>

 There is only one type of steering wheel available.
+The  steering wheel is heated, and you can control the audio system with buttons on the steering wheel.

 ## Climate system

 There is one climate system available.
+The 4-zone climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.

 ## Comfort

 Xpeng G9 AWD Performance has several features to make your life as a driver or passenger more comfortable.

+Keyless entry allows access to the car without needing to find the key.
+As long you bring it with you, the doors open.

+Keyless go makes it possible to start the car without needing to use the key.

 The steering wheel is electrically adjustable.

+You have wireless charging for your phone.

 ## User interface and control